CoreyCauterize/CST8915-Lab3/README.md

   * Deploying on Web App Service was quick and easy, product serive was the easiest, and adding enviroment vvariables to other were every simple./

 Why is it important to use environment variables for configurations in a cloud environment?
-  * In lab2, locally there was a .env file to edit/add to the vm. however best practice is to have it in a gitignore. to not share publicly.
+  * In lab2, locally there was a .env file to edit/add to the vm. however best practice is to have it in a gitignore. to not share publicly. so it's not available to the web app service, and needs to be added in the settings

 ---